-In this Paper we take advantage of the fact that \lya\ EWs and velocity offsets are now being measured at $z>6$ and 7.
-We study a sample of 21 galaxies at $z=6-11$ with systemic redshifts and \lya\ EWs and velocity shifts, which we present in Section~\ref{sect:sample}.
-Their intrinsic \lya\ profiles are not known, but using a large sample of low-$z$ galaxies \citep{Hayes.2021,Hayes.2023lya} where IGM attenuation is negligible, we build realistic models for the \lya\ that emerges from galaxies.
+In this Letter we take advantage of the fact that \lya\ EWs and velocity offsets are now being measured in the EoR.
+We study a sample of 23 galaxies at $z=6-11$ with systemic redshifts and \lya\ EWs and velocity shifts, which we present in Section~\ref{sect:sample}.
+Their emergent \lya\ profiles (i.e. those that leave the galaxy after radiation transport in the ISM and CGM) are not known, but using a large sample of low-$z$ galaxies \citep{Hayes.2023lya} where IGM attenuation is negligible, we build realistic models for the \lya\ that emerges from galaxies.
+While there is no guarantee that the emergent \lya\ spectral profiles at low-$z$ match those in the EoR, we showed in \citet{Hayes.2021} that we do not find evidence of their evolution in currently-available data.
 Using the expected damping wing from a neutral universe, we build a model for the emergent \lya\ observables, fitting the size of the ionized region and emergent \lya\ EW in a hierarchical Bayesian framework.
 Thus, we empirically derive the distribution of the sizes of ionized bubbles that surround galaxies across most of the reionization timeline.
 This method is described in Section~\ref{sect:methods} and the results in Section~\ref{sect:results}.
-We present our concluding remarks in Section~\ref{sect:conclusions}.
-Throughout we assume a cosmology of $\{H_0,\Omega_\mathrm{M},\Omega_\Lambda\} = \{70~\mathrm{km~s}^{-1}~\mathrm{Mpc}^{-1},0.3, 0.7\}$ and the cosmic baryon density.
+We discuss the impact of various assumptions in Section~\ref{sect:uncertainties}, and present our concluding remarks in Section~\ref{sect:conclusions}.
+Throughout we assume a cosmology of $\{H_0,\Omega_\mathrm{M},\Omega_\Lambda\} = \{70~\mathrm{km~s}^{-1}~\mathrm{Mpc}^{-1},0.3, 0.7\}$.